ale-xy/Gett-places/README.md

 * Add tests
 * Add error processing
 * Add screen rotation support
-* Add location upldate instead of using last known location
+* Add location update instead of using last known location
 * Fix map marker blinking on places update
 * Show custom marker icons
 * Add a way to select radius for place search (currently it is set to 1 km)
 * Highlight matches in autocomplete drop-down
+* Split logic in MainActivity to different components (map, autocomplete text view, place details)
+* Learn how to use RxJava and use it here